ChloeAlFrenn/SnakeAndLadders/README.md

-# SnakeAndLadders
+# SnakesAndLadders

-Snake and Ladders game using the c programming language by Chloé Al-Frenn
+Snakes and Ladders game using the c programming language by Chloé Al-Frenn

 The ladders are situated from:
 3 to 24, 33 to 48 and 53 to 79.